Hessian barrier algorithms for non-convex conic optimization: A second-order Hessian-Barrier Algorithm

-Assume that $x \in \feas^{\circ}$ is given.
+Let $x\in\setX$ be given.
 In order to find a search direction, we choose a parameter $L>0$, construct a cubic-regularized model of the potential $F_{\mu}$ \eqref{eq:potential}, and minimize it on the linear subspace $\setL_{0}$:

-where by $\Argmin$ we understand the set of global minimizers.
-The model consists of three parts: linear approximation of $h$, quadratic approximation of $f$ and a cubic regularizer with penalty term $L>0$.
+where by $\Argmin$ we denote the set of global minimizers.
+The model consists of three parts: linear approximation of $h$, quadratic approximation of $f$, and a cubic regularizer with penalty parameter $L>0$.
 Since this model and our algorithm use the second derivative of $f$, we call it a second-order method.
+Our further derivations rely on the first-order optimality conditions for the problem \eqref{eq:cubicproblem}, which say that there exists $y_{\mu,L}(x)\in\R^{m}$ such that $v_{\mu,L}(x)$ satisfies